Lee Roy Smith: Senior level

 Following his collegiate career, Smith wrestled on the freestyle Senior level circuit.
 He represented the United States at the 1983 World Championships in freestyle wrestling at 62 kg, where he won a silver medal.
 He won the 1984 U.S. Olympic Team Trials at his weight class, only to later lose his spot in a protracted court battle.
 Smith was also a qualifier at the 1988 U.S. Olympic Trials.

+Honors

 In 2022, Smith was inducted into the Oklahoma Sports Hall of Fame.

+In 2026, he was inducted into the National Wrestling Hall of Fame as a Distinguished Member.

 Family

 Lee Roy is the older brother of John Smith, a two-time Olympic gold medalist and four-time World Champion in freestyle wrestling, and Pat Smith, the first four-time NCAA Division I national champion in collegiate wrestling history.
-Smith's nephews Mark Perry and Chris Perry are also NCAA Division I national champions and his other nephew J. T. Realmuto is an All-Star MLB player for the Philadelphia Phillies.
+Smith's nephews Mark Perry and Chris Perry are also NCAA Division I wrestling national champions, and his other nephew J. T. Realmuto, is an MLB All-Star catcher for the Philadelphia Phillies.